Welding aluminum is challenging compared to steel. It’s normal to wonder what is the best way to get the best results.

-Aluminum welding suffers from cracking when the bead cools down.
+2. An aluminum bead may crack when it cools down.
 We call this hot-cracking.

-Hot-cracking happens if the filler metal and the base metal are not compatible.
-It also happens because aluminum is a soft metal and when it’s liquid it’s even weaker than expected.
+Hot cracking happens when the filler metal and the base metal are not compatible.
+It also happens because aluminum is a soft metal, especially in a liquid state.
 When the puddle solidifies, the contracting forces pull the weak bead from each side.

 To avoid cracking, you select the proper filler metal (most often 4043) and control the metal’s dilution and heat input by fast traveling.

-Another serious issue when welding aluminum is the oxidized surface.
+3. Another serious issue is the oxidized surface.
 When aluminum contacts the air’s oxygen, a tough oxide forms on the surface.
-The aluminum oxide enhances the corrosion resistance, but makes welding harder in many ways:
+This oxide enhances the corrosion resistance, but makes welding harder in many ways:

 - Aluminum oxide has a melting point of 3,762 °F (2,072 °C) but most aluminum alloys melt at 1220 °F (660 °C).
-When you weld, the heat can melt the metal under the oxide, but not the oxide.
-When the oxide finally breaks, the molten aluminum pours out, creating a mess.
+When you weld, the heat can melt the metal under the oxide, but not the oxide itself.
+When the oxide finally breaks, the molten metal pours out, creating a mess.

-- The oxidized layer is so tough that often doesn’t allow the metals to fuse together.
+- The oxidized layer is so tough that it often doesn’t allow the filler and the workpiece to fuse together.
 We call this lack of fusion.